-Dr. Radford has performed 21 opera roles and 15 solo recitals in his 20 years of professional singing.
+Dr. Radford has performed numerous opera roles and solo recitals in almost 25 years of professional singing.
 He has been heard on CBC, KIOS Omaha, and KVPR Fresno.
 Recent performances include appearances with the Fresno Philharmonic, Tulare County Symphony, Fresno Choral Artists, Fresno Community Chorus, California Opera and performances in Italy and Canada with Fresno State and Halifax Summer Opera Festival.
 His lieder singing was most recently described as “brilliant” by the German press this past summer as a participant in concerts and recitals associated with CSU Summer Arts.
 Upcoming performances include a recital tour of the United States and the role of Sharpless in Madama Butterfly with the Theatre Arts Alliance in Visalia CA.

-As an opera director and educator he coordinates the Fresno State Opera Theatre, an ensemble that has in the last few years toured the Central Valley, presented a fully staged production of La Boheme, Carmen, Amahl and the Night Visitors, Elixir of Love, Albert Herring, and hosted the Fresno Opera and Orchestra Academy staging Cavalleria Rusticana and Pagliacci and recently gave the world premiere of Evan Mack and Joshua McGuire’s The Secret of Luca.
+As an opera director and educator he coordinates the Fresno State Opera Theatre, an ensemble that has in the last few years toured the Central Valley, presented a fully staged productions of La Boheme, Carmen, Amahl and the Night Visitors, Elixir of Love, Albert Herring, and hosted the Fresno Opera and Orchestra Academy staging Cavalleria Rusticana and Pagliacci.
+In 2014 at Fresno State he directed the world premiere of Evan Mack and Joshua McGuire’s The Secret of Luca.
 He continues his collaboration with Mack and McGuire with the commissioning of a new opera for children coming in Fall of 2016.

-For the last four years Dr. Radford has been on faculty at the Halifax Summer Opera Festival where he has directed Carmen and a fully staged production of Le nozze di Figaro.
-His Master Classes on vocal technique and interpretation are a festival favorite.
+For four years Dr. Radford was on faculty at the Halifax Summer Opera Festival where he directed fully staged productions of Le nozze di Figaro and Carmen.

-He is a published author, a presenter at many international and national conferences and is a regular adjudicator with the National Association of Teachers of Singing, the founder of the Lethbridge/Medicine Hat NATS Chapter, and was a 2006 of the NATS intern program in Kansas City.
-His article on Mozart’s first Figaro appears in the Jan/Feb 2010 edition of the Journal of Singing and he had the privilege of reviewing vocal pedagogue Richard Miller’s last book Securing Baritone, Bass-Baritone and Bass Voices for Voiceprints in 2009.
+He is a published author, a presenter at many international and national conferences and is a regular adjudicator with the National Association of Teachers of Singing.
+He is the founder of the Lethbridge/Medicine Hat NATS Chapter, and was a 2006 participant in the NATS intern program in Kansas City.
+His article on Mozart’s first Figaro Francesco Benucci appears in the Jan/Feb 2010 edition of the Journal of Singing and he had the privilege of reviewing vocal pedagogue Richard Miller’s last book Securing Baritone, Bass-Baritone and Bass Voices for Voiceprints in 2009.
 He currently serves as the Review Editor for the Opera Journal and is Research Chair of the National Opera Association.
 His reviews of performances and scholarly works appear regularly in the Journal.
 He also served a term on the Board of Directors of the National Opera Association.